best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 make docs
 ```

+For further information about writing Sphinx documentation, see the `README.md` file in the `docs` folder.

 ### `notebooks` folder

 All Jupyter notebooks should be stored in this folder.
 The [`.envrc`](#envrc) file should automatically add the entire